As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 Tattoos are an expensive form of art to love.
 You can easily spend a small fortune, and you most likely did.
 So why would you not give your tattoo the best start it can get?

 Tattoo aftercare is about cleaning your tattoo and removing contaminates that could potentially cause an infection.
 Little to no aftercare can leave your tattoo dry and potentially susceptible to infections.
-A dried, scabbing tattoo with cracks can be susceptible to infection.
-As your tattoo begins healing the moment you leave the studio, you also need to begin looking after it immediately.
+The moment you leave the studio, need to begin looking after it immediately.

-During the first two hours, your body will secrete out plasma and excess ink.
+During the first two hours, your body will secrete plasma and excess ink.
 This plasma, a blood by-product, contributes significantly towards the development of scabs.
 It must be washed off with an anti-bacterial wash.

 Looking after your tattoo correctly isn't a lengthy or complicated process, but it is a necessary one.
 All you need is a little knowledge of how it's done, some antibacterial wash, and some cream or lotion.